John Zaccaro: Origins through early 1980s

-Attention during spouse's political campaigns
+Legal problems and impact upon spouse's political campaigns

 Shortly after Democratic presidential nominee Walter Mondale selected Ferraro as his vice presidential running mate in the 1984 U.S. presidential election, Zaccaro became the center of controversy due to the couple's finances and his refusal to release his separately-filed tax returns.
 Ultimately they were submitted, but the matter diminished Ferraro's rising stardom and removed the momentum the Mondale–Ferraro ticket gained following the pick.
-Mondale and Ferraro lost the general election in a landslide to incumbent President Ronald Reagan, although political observers generally agree that no combination of Democrats could have won the election that year.
+Mondale and Ferraro lost the general election in a landslide to incumbent President Ronald Reagan and incumbent Vice President George H. W. Bush.

 In January 1985, Zaccaro pleaded guilty to fraudulently obtaining bank financing in a real estate transaction and was fined $1,000 and was sentenced to 150 hours of community service.
 Zaccaro stated afterward, "My lawyers have advised me that since my client and I withdrew the loan application, since no one but I was injured, and since I received no benefit, they felt that they could successfully defend this case" but he said he entered the plea to spare his family more publicity and to "conclude the matter and try to return to private life."

 In October 1986, he was indicted on unrelated felony charges regarding an alleged 1981 bribery of Queens Borough President Donald Manes concerning a cable television contract.
 A full year later, he was acquitted of all charges at trial.

 Zaccaro's business associations have also created controversy.
-During the 1984 campaign, Zaccaro was revealed to be the owner of a property rented by pornography tycoon and reputed organized crime figure Robert DiBernardo, although much of the media minimized their coverage of the matter, and law enforcement officials downplayed the allegations.
+During the 1984 campaign, Zaccaro was revealed to be the owner of a property rented by pornography tycoon and reputed organized crime figure Robert DiBernardo; much of the media minimized their coverage of the matter and law enforcement officials downplayed the allegations.
 These stories and the couple's finances again became a damaging issue during Ferraro's 1992 Senate Democratic primary campaign.
-She entered that campaign as the front-runner, and lost by a close margin in a bitter contest.
+She entered that campaign as the front-runner and lost by a close margin in a bitter primary contest.

-Zaccaro was not an issue in the 1998 Senate Democratic primary campaign.
-That was a campaign in which Ferraro also lost, ending her career in electoral politics.